27 Wireframes

 4. Navigation and Interactions: Wireframes include basic options that allow the “user” to navigate through the interface and interact with different elements, like clicking buttons or filling out forms.

-5. Responsive Considerations: In modern design practices, wireframes often account for different screen sizes and device orientations to ensure that the layout is responsive and adaptable to various devices, such as smartphones, tablets, and desktops.
+5. Responsive Considerations: In modern design practices, wireframes often account for different screen sizes and device orientations to ensure the layout is responsive and adaptable to various devices, such as smartphones, tablets, and desktops.

 Why do we use Wireframes?